Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models

 \section{Discussion}

-In Section~\ref{sec:res}, the t-SNE visualization (Figure~\ref{fig:tsne_result} reveals that fine-tuning LMs will change the representation of backchannels/fillers in a positive way.
+In Section~\ref{sec:res}, the t-SNE visualization (Figure~\ref{fig:tsne_result}) reveals that fine-tuning LMs will change the representation of backchannels/fillers in a positive way.
 The analysis using $k$-means clustering and silhouette scores further shows that fine-tuning has beneficial effects on the representation of backchannels/fillers.
-Here, we further discuss the results shown in Section~\ref{sec:res} in order to address our research questions.
+Here, we further discuss these results in light of our research questions.